yiyansun/GeoAI/readme.md

 ### 🧾 Quizzes

 There will be two short quizzes administered during the course to assess students’ foundational understanding of key technical concepts.
 These quizzes are designed to reinforce core material covered in lectures, readings, and lab work—such as machine learning workflows, deep learning architectures, spatial data structures, and the capabilities and limitations of large language models in geospatial contexts.
-The quizzes will be open-note but time-limited, and may include a mix of multiple choice, short answer, and code interpretation questions.
+The quizzes will be open-note, unlimited time, and may include a mix of multiple choice, short answer, and code interpretation questions.
 While they are not meant to be high-stakes, the quizzes serve as checkpoints to help students consolidate knowledge and ensure readiness for more advanced lab applications.

 ### 🧪 Lab Exercises